Sell Your Locally Grown and Produced Products on the Food Hub

 Each week producers post available products and specify the dollar amount they want to receive for each item.

-A pick list is generated on Tuesday evenings for producers to fulfill orders.
+A pick list is generated for each respective order period for producers to fulfill orders.
 Your products should be packaged, labeled, and ready for the customer as coordinated with the Market Manager.

-After all products are aggregated at the WIGC Warehouse, each order is hand packed and then delivered to 4 customer pick-up sites on the island for distribution.
+After all products are aggregated at the WIGC Warehouse, each order is hand packed and then distributed to customers.
+WIGC handles billing and provides weekly payments to producers.

 Ready to join?
 Follow the steps below to get started.